 Obesity is a significant public health concern in the United States.
 The body of evidence highlighting the physical and economic impact of obesity on society is growing steadily.
-The most frequently used first-line therapy remains generic phentermine, a drug that has been on the U.S. market for decades.
-However, since 2012, a number of novel branded drugs have entered the market.
-Approved agents include Novo Nordisk’s Saxenda (liraglutide), Vivus’ Qsymia (phentermine/topiramate), Eisai’s Belviq (lorcaserin), and Nalpropion Pharmaceuticals’ Contrave (naltrexone/bupropion).
-This report provides important insights into how prescription weight-loss agents are being incorporated into the treatment paradigm for obesity and how the practice is evolving.
+Generic phentermine is still the most frequently used first-line therapy.
+This drug has been on the U.S. market for decades.
+However, since 2012, several novel branded drugs have entered the market.
+The approved agents include Novo Nordisk’s Saxenda (liraglutide), Vivus’s Qsymia (phentermine/topiramate), Eisai’s Belviq (lorcaserin), and Currax Pharmaceuticals’ Contrave (naltrexone/bupropion).
+This report provides important insights into how prescription weight-loss agents are being utilized in the management of obesity and how the practice is evolving.

 Longitudinal patient-level claims data analysis

 KEY DRUGS COVERED

 Combination therapy analysis